United States Refugee Admissions Program: U.S. foreign policy issues

-At times, United States foreign policy has had negative implications for the lives of the refugees USRAP aims to serve.
+At times, the United States foreign policy has had negative implications for the lives of the refugees that USRAP aims to serve.
 Although official United States procedure states that foreign policy should have no impact on refugee admissions, this has not always been the case.
-For example, on September 11, 2001, a number of Afghan refugees were scheduled to arrive in the United States.
-Not surprisingly, those plans did not move forward.
+For example, after 9/11, some Afghan refugee arrivals were delayed due to security concerns.

 This use of refugee admissions programs to further national interests is, unfortunately, not uncommon.
-Legislation regarding refugee admissions written after World War II excluded large numbers of refugees (including ninety percent of Jewish refugees) from being eligible for resettlement in the United States.
-This treatment was justified by some because of fears concerning the refugees' possible impacts on the American economy.
-During the Cold War, the United States used refugee admissions policy largely as a propaganda tool in an attempt to discredit communism by granting asylum to those seeking to escape communist nations.
+Historical refugee admissions policies sometimes excluded refugees due to political or economic concerns.
+This treatment was justified by some because of fears concerning the refugees' possible impacts on the American economy.During the Cold War, refugee admissions were also influenced by geopolitical goals.

 However, the interplay between United States refugee admissions and foreign policy is not entirely one-sided.
-A 2012 USRAP report to Congress states that United States involvement in discussions and actions concerning refugee resettlement have given the United States the opportunity to advance human-rights as well as influence other countries to be more open to accepting refugees.
+A 2012 USRAP report to Congress states that United States involvement in discussions and actions concerning refugee resettlement has given the United States the opportunity to advance human rights as well as influence other countries to be more open to accepting refugees.
 The example given in the report is that of Bhutanese refugees.
 Because the United States offered resettlement, other countries demonstrated a greater willingness to accept refugees as well.